-- If you’ve got health insurance, will this be covered by your insurance policy?
+- If you’ve got health insurance, will the sleep study cost be covered by your insurance policy?
 We have heard that doctors’ recommendations are sometimes rejected for payment after the fact by insurers.
 Always ask first.

 - We recommend that you shop around.
 If your provider sends you to a facility, ask if it takes part in your insurance plan–if it’s in your network.

-- Ask how much it will cost.
+- Ask how much the sleep study cost will be.
 Ask how much it will cost you.
 You can also ask if there’s a lower-priced alternative that will deliver the same results.

 - Ask: what is the total charge?
 Are there facility fees, lab tests?
 Is there an interpretation fee?
 A reading fee?
 Does the doctor charge a separate fee?